tomwalder/php-gds/README.md

 $obj_book_store = new GDS\Store('Book', $obj_gateway);
 ```

-### Demo App ###
+### Demo Application ###

-A trivial guest book application
+A simple guest book application

 Application: http://php-gds-demo.appspot.com/

 Code: https://github.com/tomwalder/php-gds-demo

-## Changes in Version 2.0 ##
+## New in Version 2.0 ##

-The primary new feature is support for the native Google Protocol Buffer method of access to Datastore, which will improve performance and make it even easier to get started in AppEngine environments (dev/local and live).
+New features in 2.0 include
+* **Faster!** Google Protocol Buffer allows faster, low-level access to Datastore
+* **Easier to use** - sensible defaults and auto-detection for AppEngine environments
+* **Less dependencies** - no need for the Google PHP API Client, unless running remote or from non-AppEngine environments
+* Suite of unit tests
+* Optional drop-in JSON API Gateway for remote or non-AppEngine environments (this was the only Gateway in 1.x)

+### Backwards Compatibility ###

+The library is *almost* fully backwards compatible.
+And in fact, the main operations of the `GDS\Store` class are identical.

-The primary BC-break is the re-ordering of construction parameters for the `GDS\Store` object.
+There is one BC-break in 2.0 - the re-ordering of construction parameters for the `GDS\Store` class.

 `GDS\Store::__construct(<Kind or Schema>, <Gateway>)`

+instead of

+`GDS\Store::__construct(<Gateway>, <Kind or Schema>)`

+This is because the Gateway is now optional, an has a sensible, automated, default - the new Protocol Buffer implementation.

 ## Getting Started ##

-> @todo v2.x updates...

 Are you sitting comfortably? before we begin, you will need:
-- a Google Account (doh)
+- a Google Account (doh), usually for running AppEngine - but not always
 - a Project to work on with the "Google Cloud Datastore API" turned ON [Google Developer Console](https://console.developers.google.com/)

+If you want to use the JSON API from remote or non-AppEngine environments, you will also need
 - a "Service account" and a P12 key file for that service account [Service Accounts](https://developers.google.com/accounts/docs/OAuth2#serviceaccount)

 ### Composer, Dependencies ###

-To install using composer, use this require line (for production)
+To install using composer, use this require line

-`"tomwalder/php-gds": "v1.2.0"`
+`"tomwalder/php-gds": "2.0.*@dev"`

-### Running the examples ###

-You will need to create 2 files in the `examples/config` folder as follows
-- `config.php` (you can use `_config.php` as a template)
-- `key.p12`

-Or, you can pass in your own `Google_Client` object, configured with whatever auth you like.

 ## Defining Your Model ##